11-check-it-out/KGnotes-Demo-EN/README.md

 2) Entity notes, which are used to record information about an entity.
 For example, Amazon.com related content is recorded in the note *Amazon.com*.
 3) Relationship notes,  which are used to record information about a relationship.
 For example, notes about the difference between potatoes and sweet potatoes are recorded in the note *Potato - compare - (sweet potato)*.

 All notes reveal their content through their titles.
-All notes reveal their content through their title.
 It is important to note that there are four types of titles for relationship notes, depending on the subject heading method:

 - Relate: records the existence of a relationship between A and B. For example, a note about why exercise is related to physical health could be recorded in the note *Exercise-Relate-Health*.
 - Compare: records information that compares the differences between A and B. For example, a comparison of the difference between potatoes and sweet potatoes could be recorded in the note *Potatoes - compare - (sweet potatoes)*.